-A charitable remainder unitrust with The Nature Conservancy can provide you and/or other beneficiaries with income for life or for a fixed number of years.
-You receive an immediate income tax deduction for a portion of your contribution to the unitrust, and savings on capital gains taxes, too.
-You will also have the satisfaction of making a significant gift that benefits you now and the Conservancy later.
+A charitable remainder unitrust pays you and/or other beneficiaries income for life or for a fixed number of years.
+You receive an immediate income tax deduction for a portion of your contribution and save on capital gains taxes.

 How it works